Inside the 2022 Email Cyber Threat Landscape

 Trend Micro research each year has been publishing our Cloud App Security (CAS) data in the review of the previous year’s email threat landscape.
 In 2022, we scanned 79B+ emails (a 14% increase from 2021) that our customers received, and CAS would examine to determine if the email was good or malicious.
 Of this number, 39M+ were classified as high-risk emails and blocked for our customers.
 Let’s look a bit deeper into these results to give you an understanding of what types of malicious emails attackers are sending these days.
 In total, Trend Micro blocked over 146B threats targeting our customers in 2022, and email represented 55% of those threats.
 So, email is still the largest attack vector we see across our customer base.

 One very interesting data point was the use of known versus unknown malware attachments.
 Known malware is easy to detect, so we saw a 32% decrease in the use of this type of attachment.
 Unknown malware is newly created, zero-hour malware, and as such, it can be harder to detect and defend against.
 We saw a 46% increase in the use of unknown malware attachments.
-Luckily, we have technology that can analyze a file and determine if it is malicious or not, so we were able to block these as well.
+Luckily, we have technology that can analyse a file and determine if it is malicious or not, so we were able to block these as well.
 Trend Micro Cloud App Security detected and blocked 4,263,650 malware files in 2022, for a 29% increase from 2021’s numbers.
 The number of unknown malware files also surged to 3,757,812, for a 46% increase.

-This is a trend we’re seeing in all attacks, where the malicious actors will customize their attack and develop brand-new components that have not been seen before.
+This is a trend we’re seeing in all attacks, where the malicious actors will customise their attack and develop brand-new components that have not been seen before.
 So, the first time you see the threat is the first time anyone has seen this threat, and likely it won’t be used again.
 The old security paradigm were using multiple vendor solutions to hedge that one may detect it is out the door now.
 You need a solution that can detect unknown threats or, at a minimum, quickly identify that something is wrong.

 We also saw a marked decrease in ransomware attachments which makes sense as mostly now the ransomware component of an attack is the last stage due to it being so noisy.
 You know if you have a ransomware infection due to the pop-up ransom screen on affected computers.
 We saw a 42% decrease in these attachments in 2022 from 2021.